jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 (custom-gateway)=
 # Customize the Gateway
-A Jina Gateway is customizable and can be implemented in the same way Executors are implemented.
+A Jina Gateway is customizable and can be implemented in a similar way Executors are implemented.
 With Custom Gateways, Jina gives power back to the users, by allowing to implement any server, protocol and interface on the gateway level.
 This means you have more freedom in:
+* Defining and exposing your own API Gateway interface to clients.
+You can define your JSON schema or protos,...
 * Choosing your favourite server framework.
 * Choosing the protocol used to serve your app.
-* Defining your API Gateway interface.
-You can define your JSON schema or protos,...

 Customization is allowed different components:
 * Implementing the custom gateway using a `base` gateway class: {class}`~jina.Gateway` or {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`.
 * Using the {class}`~jina.serve.streamer.GatewayStreamer` to send data to Executors in the Flow.
-* Implementing the needed health-checks for the runtime.
+* Implementing the needed health-checks for jina.
 * Optionally, define a `config.yml` for it.
 * Optionally, bootstrapping the gateway using a `Dockerfile` and re-using the docker image.

 ## Implementing the custom gateway
 Similarly to how you would implement an Executor, you can implement a custom gateway by inheriting from a base gateway class.
-Jina Gateway Runtime will instantiate your implemented class, inject runtime arguments and user-defined arguments to it, run it, send health-checks to it and orchestrate it.
+Jina will instantiate your implemented class, inject runtime arguments and user-defined arguments to it, run it, send health-checks to it and orchestrate it.

 Two Base Gateway classes are provided to allow implementing a custom gateway: